We provide grants that allow low-income families with children in need of supportive, remedial therapy to have access to those professional services.

 Grants are limited to services provided to residents of Alameda County, Contra Costa County, Marin County, San Francisco County, and San Mateo County.

-David and Ruth Wisnom Grant
+Ruth and David Wisnom Grant